|

 Lisa Roper Summey - Class of 1982

-Under the guidance of Lisa Roper Summey, who is beginning her second year as principal, the North Liberty faculty plans to “travel to the ends of the earth” for the special needs students who they inspire every day.
-North Liberty is located, as one might expect, on the northern end of the same building that houses Liberty Middle School.
+North Liberty is located, as one might expect, on the northern end of the same building that houses Liberty Middle School in Morganton.
 The students there range from age 3 to 22, grades pre-K through twelfth, and all of them have moderate to severe special needs.
 Additional teachers and smaller class sizes help to meet the needs of these young people.

-Lisa’s many years as an elementary teacher are evident in the approach that she takes with the teachers and students, the colorful thematic bulletin boards she has designed, and the strong determination that she exhibits in her approach to her duties.
+Lisa Roper Summey spent 36 years employed in public education.
+As a principal, she often drew on her experiences as an elementary school teacher.
+It was evident in the approach she would take with the faculty and students, with the colorful thematic bulletin boards she would design herself, and with the strong determination that she exhibited in carrying out her duties.

-“My students reach milestones at a different pace than other students.
-North Liberty students teach those around them the art of patience, how to love unconditionally, and how to establish relationships with a pure, non-judgmental heart.
+“My students at North Liberty would reach milestones at a different pace than other students.
+Exceptional children teach those around them the art of patience, how to love unconditionally, and how to establish relationships with a pure, non-judgmental heart.
 Those who work with the students of North Liberty School are privileged to share their journey.
 My biggest challenge is meeting the needs of our students, but the rewards are so great.
 I find it to be an extremely powerful experience when a student who struggles to relate with others initiates a connection with me.

-As the students and faculty of North Liberty would say, our life experiences should always be moving “Ever forward!”
+As the students and faculty of North Liberty would say, and as Lisa remembers every day, our life experiences should always be moving “Ever forward!”

 Home Page